-It is the purpose of the Boy Scouts of America, and this Troop to provide an effective program designed to instill values in a boy which will help him grow into a man of fine character who is physically strong, mentally awake and morally straight.
+It is the purpose of the Boy Scouts of America, and this Troop to provide an effective program designed to instill values in young people which will help them grow into citizens of fine character who are physically strong, mentally awake and morally straight.

 Our Troop Program

 We believe that our Troop Program is well rounded, with an appreciation for the outdoors, opportunities for service, knowledge and skills development, advancement, leadership, and, most of all, FUN!!

 We provide a Trail to First Class program to quickly introduce new Scouts to basic Scouting skills and knowledge and to reward their accomplishments as they have fun in the outdoors.
 Our objective in this first year program is to give every Scout the opportunity and encouragement to achieve the ranks of Scout, Tenderfoot, Second class and First Class within approximately one year of joining the Troop.
 The basic outdoor elements of this program include car camps, day hikes and short backpacking trips.

 Part of our Troop Program is designed to also meet the needs of our more advanced Scouts whose further advancement requires their ongoing Scout Spirit, Troop and Patrol Leadership, and Merit Badge accomplishments.
 They will have the opportunity to attend Merit Badge Days and Summer Camps as well as continuing to participate in Troop outings where they help and teach younger Scouts.